aregsar/alwaysdeployed/endpoint-driven-development.md

 by a feature toggle until the set of endpoints that represent the feature are all deployed.

 - Once all endpoints of a feature are deployed the corresponding feature toggle for the feature can be removed.
-Feature toggles defined per feature, so multiple endpoints can be deployed under the same feature toggle.
+Feature toggles are defined per feature, so multiple endpoints can be deployed under the same feature toggle.

-- Deployed endpoints are immuatble so any changes to an endpoint will result in a completely new version of the endpoint.
+- Deployed endpoints are immutable so any changes to an endpoint will result in a completely new version of the endpoint.
 The versions of the endpoint can be switched by an endpoint toggle.
 After the new version is deployed the endpoint toggle and the old version of the endpoint can be removed.

 - Client side Ajax requests to an endpoint are part of a separate endpoint request and not part of the reponse of another endpoint.
 So for example a request to an endpoint that returns a Html page is considered separate from the request to a different endpoint that an Ajax form on that page makes to submit the form.